3 cases of Omicron subvariant BF.7, driving China's Covid surge, detected in India | Health

 Three cases of Omicron subvariant BF.7, apparently the strain driving China's current surge of Covid cases, have been detected in India so far, official sources said Wednesday.

+BF.7 is a sub-lineage of the Omicron variant BA.5 and has the strongest infection ability since it is highly transmissible, has a shorter incubation period, and a higher capacity to cause reinfection or infect even those vaccinated.

 The first case of BF.7 in India was detected in October by Gujarat Biotechnology Research Centre.
-So far, two cases have been reported from Gujarat while one case has been reported from Odisha, they said.
+So far, two cases have been reported from Gujarat and one from Odisha, they said.

 According to official sources here, Chinese cities are currently hit by the highly transmissible Omicron strain, mostly BF.7 which is the main variant spreading in Beijing and is contributing to a wider surge of Covid infections in that country.